evanx/redishub-legacy/README.md

 ##### Why would a developer use an indie service which might become abandonware?

 That is a very good question.
-It would have to address specific use cases better than competing products from AWS and many others, and that is a tall order.
-But I'll be learning a great deal and boosting my professional skills and profile in the process.
-I'm keen to build something simple, interesting and fun.
-Computing resources are cheap.
-So I'm happy to offer a free, but necessarily resource limited service, to any number of developers.
+I guess it would have to be compelling for a specific niche, e.g. Telegram bots.

+##### What is free?

+It makes sense for the free usage tier to support most use cases within reasonable resource limits, e.g. where the computing cost is less than a dollar per user per month, e.g. peak database size of 100MB with 200Gb transfer per month.
+Users who wish to exceed those limits, should become "sponsors," contributing $5 per month towards our computing bills.
+Sponsors' limits are 400MB RAM (Redis) storage and 1TB transfer per month.

 ##### Why Telegram.org?